clivemjeffery/qbike/README.md

 $ pip install pyqt5
 ```

-The apt package for PyQt5 did not install all dependencies at the time of us.
-A progrm to put up a window with a 'Hello World' title, failed, as follows:
+The apt package for PyQt5 did not install all dependencies when I first tried it.
+A program to put up a window with a 'Hello World' title, failed, as follows:

 ```
 $ python helloQt.py